2002 Rose Bowl: Nebraska Cornhuskers and Miami Hurricanes

-In yet another controversial season for the BCS, No. 4 Nebraska was chosen as a national title contender despite not having played in the Big 12 championship game.
+In yet another controversial season for the BCS, Nebraska was chosen as a national title contender despite not having played in the Big 12 championship game.
 The Huskers went into their last regularly scheduled game at Colorado undefeated, but were beaten by Colorado 62–36.
-The Huskers dropped from No. 2 to No. 6 in the wire service polls.
-In the ensuing days, No. 2 Florida lost to Tennessee, the Colorado Buffaloes went on to win the Big 12 Championship Game over No. 3 Texas, and in the SEC Championship Game, No. 2 Tennessee was stunned by LSU.
+The Huskers dropped to the 6th in the wire service polls but only 4th in the BCS.
+In the ensuing two weeks, #2 Florida lost to Tennessee, the Colorado Buffaloes (ranked 7th in the BCS) went on to win the Big 12 Championship Game over Texas (ranked 3rd), and in the SEC Championship Game, Tennessee (now at #2) was stunned by LSU.
 This left Miami as the undefeated and undisputed No. 1 team in the country but a host of other teams vying for #2.
 The BCS computers did not take into account at which point a team's loss came during the season.
 There were also components for strength of schedule, quality win, and margin of victory.
 With this calculation, one-loss Nebraska came out ahead of two-loss Colorado and one-loss, second-ranked Oregon.

 Previously, Nebraska had appeared in the 1941 Rose Bowl in a 21–13 loss to Stanford.
 This was the first appearance for the Miami Hurricanes in the Rose Bowl.